jembi/epts-docker-config/README.md

 10. Download 1.x [war file here](https://drive.google.com/drive/folders/1yFkg5Q5pU116fK7GUkPUU5WblJkrMqjK/) and rename it to partner's name
 11. Download 2.x [war file here](https://drive.google.com/drive/folders/1Q0gN17FcohcgQMPc5sORdNuKwEdhZg3S/) and rename it to partner's name
 12. Download the [runtime.properties file here](https://drive.google.com/drive/folders/1t0CbpwaZiTLarnYmeA-uwYRPjem3wH7f)
-13. Switch to the dump folder and head to the desired partner folder.
+13. Navigate into the dump folder and head to the desired partner folder.
 Copy and paste the corresponding dump file into the chosen partner folder where you at.
 14. In the `nginx` folder, you'll find a `docker-compose.yml` file with only one service for the nginx server to be independent from the other (v1 and v2 folders) compose files.
 This file defines a new container for nginx and it also does the overriding of the nginx's configuration files.
 15. Now switch to the folder of the corresponding OpenMRS version you'd like to configure an instance, i.e. if you are willing to setup an OpenMRS 1.x instance go to folder `v1` else if you are willing to setup an OpenMRS 2.x go to folder `v2`.
 16. In the folders v1 and v2 you'll find a `docker-compose.yml` file with the container definitions for the partners instances.
 Here you can add new resources to the already configured containers or add new containers as you need.